vaynak/handbook/content/_index.md

 create a starting point for an organization unit or company to use for a handbook.

+### Wiki Handbooks Don't Scale

+At GitLab, like many others, the handbook started as an informal collection of documents and wikis.
+The way Wikis work doesn't lend themselves to handbooks for several reasons, which we have outlined on the [Handbook Usage](https://about.gitlab.com/handbook/handbook-usage/#wiki-handbooks-dont-scale) page.

 ## Getting Started

 This handbook template can be leveraged by anyone in the world by following